 Exceptions Throws an IT SSLException exception if there is a problem returning the peer certificate.
-This exception can be queried to find the specific error code.
-Refer to class IE.Iona.OrbixWeb.SSL.IT_SSLException on page 105 for further information on error codes.
+This exception can be gueried to find the specific error code.
+Refer to Class error codes.

+IE.Iona.OrbixWeb.SSL.IT\Extension for further information on

-See Also class IE.Iona.OrbixWeb.SSL.IT X509Cert
+See Also IE.Iona.OrbixWeb.SSL.IT X509Cert

-IT SSL.getPeerCert()
+IT\SSL.getPeerCert()

-Synopsis public IT X509Cert getPeerCert(Request req)
+Synopsis public IT\X509Cert getPeerCert(Request req)